eugsim1/logging-analytics-demo-v1.0/Readme.md

-Check you configuration, by clicking on the Administration left entry, always on your account checkbox.
+Check you configuration, by clicking on the Administration left entry (hyper link)

-You will see  several entities are configured according to annotation convention  **entity-user_accoun**t as  (in our case entity-analytics000):
+Several entities are configured according to annotation convention  **entity-user_accoun**t as  (in our case entity-analytics000):